codedevbrad/client_food_app/readme.md

 ## project_structure

         "web    - handles all api requests" ,
-        "admin  - allows restaurant to handle orders, menu and table bookings" , "native - native app for users to purchase food and reserve rables"
+        "client  - allows restaurant to handle orders, menu and table bookings" , "native - native app for users to purchase food and reserve rables"

 ## needed for project.